 Under the current form of our domestic franchise agreements, franchisees pay us (i) an initial franchise fee for each store, (ii) royalties based on monthly gross sales, and (iii) a marketing fee based on monthly gross sales.
 Franchisees are generally granted exclusive territory with respect to the operation of their stores only in the immediate vicinity of their stores.
-Chocolate and yogurt products not made on the premises by franchisees must be purchased from us or approved suppliers.
-The franchise agreements require franchises to comply with our procedures of operation and food quality specifications, to permit inspections and audits by us and to remodel stores to conform with standards then in effect.
-We may terminate the franchise agreement upon the failure of the franchisee to comply with the conditions of the agreement and upon the occurrence of certain events, such as insolvency or bankruptcy of the franchise agreements pursuant to such provisions is subject to applicable bankruptcy and state laws and regulations.
-See "Regulation" Below for additional information.
+Chocolate and yogurt products not made on premises by franchisees must be purchased from us or approved suppliers.
+The franchise agreements require franchisees to comply with our procedures of operation and food quality specifications, to permit inspections and audits by us and to remodel stores to conform with standards then in effect.
+We may terminate the franchise agreement upon the failure of the franchisee to comply with the conditions of the agreement and upon the occurrence of certain events, such as insolvency or bankruptcy of the franchisee or the commission by the franchisee of any unlawful or deceptive practice, which in our judgment are likely to adversely affect the system.
+Our ability to terminate franchise agreements pursuant to such provisions is subject to applicable bankruptcy and state laws and regulations.
+See "Regulation" below for additional information.